Jrhenderson11/CTFTools/Steg/README.md

 #     Steganography notes

 ----------------------------------------------------------------------------
-## STEGANOGRAPHY TECHNIQUES
+## Steganography Techniques

-Steganography is the art of hiding stuff blah blah blah As opposed to encryption or hashing the aim is more to hide the fact the additional information is there at all as a method of protecting it.
+Steganography is the art of hiding stuff blah blah blah, ancient romans / greeks blah blah blah As opposed to encryption or hashing the aim is more to hide the fact the additional information is there at all as a method of protecting it.
 It is commonly done by hiding text or another image in another legitimate file, thereby disguising it.

 **Bit plane slicing:**